FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 These birds, which have been his life long love, do some pretty incredible stunts.
-He performs his professional show at Planet Hollywood for now, but volunteers to do this show free at the Springs Preserve.
+He performs his professional show at Planet Hollywood and when it's cooler during Feb-May does his show at the Springs Preserve.

 His experience rehabbing parrots made him aware of how little people know about these incredible birds, something he's on a mission to change.
 If it's playing while you're visiting here, it's a great little show to catch.

 The Springs Preserve host weddings, reunions and all kinds of other functions.
 For company affairs, seminars or special meetings they have spaces of varying sizes that accommodate these.

 They also have a Gift Shop where you can get keepsakes of your visit and you should come across a little kiosk where you can crack open your own geode.
 Kids love that.

 Be sure to get the various brochures when entering the Springs Preserve, especially the map.